How do I address territorial aggression towards animals that enter the yard, like squirrels or birds?

 Territorial aggression towards animals that enter your yard, such as squirrels or birds, can be a common concern for homeowners.
 Addressing this issue requires implementing effective strategies to manage and deter the unwelcome visitors.
 From installing physical barriers to utilizing humane deterrents, there are several techniques available to help tackle territorial aggression in your yard.
 In the following sections, we will delve deeper into these strategies, providing comprehensive guidance on managing and peacefully coexisting with wildlife in your outdoor space.

-See also How do I stop my dog from counter-surfing for food when I'm not looking?
+See also How do I stop my dog from digging holes in the yard?

 Addressing territorial aggression towards yard animals